Away With The Steiners

 Wai-o-Tapu Visitors Centre entrance.

-Cost to visit Waiotapu, Rotorua
+TICKETS – Cost to visit Waiotapu, Rotorua

-Admission cost:
+Admission

-Note: The park does not accept cash payment for admission.
-Tickets are sold by electronic payment only.
+Waiotapu Thermal Wonderland is a CASHLESS site; so tickets are sold by electronic payment only.
 All major credit cards and EFTPOS are available.

 Driving from Rotorua

 Travel south along the Thermal Explorer Highway (SH 5) towards Taupo for 27km (20 mins drive).
-When you reach the Waiotapu Tavern, turn left opposite the tavern and travel 2km to reach the Waiotapu park entrance.
+When you reach the Waiotapu Tavern, turn left opposite the tavern and travel 2km to reach the WaiOTapu park entrance.

 Driving from Taupo